Easy Homemade Stovetop Stuffing (Better Than Boxed!)

 Recipe FAQ

-How wet should the stuffing be?
+How moist should the stuffing be?

 Can I turn stovetop stuffing into a traditional baked stuffing?